xdrpp/stc/cmd/stc/stc.1.md

 64-bit integer that acts as a kind of comment.
 This allows a single account holder to give out multiple addresses that point the same underlying account.

+The `-pack-payload` and `-unpack-payload` options construct and deconstruct a payload signer (i.e., a signer starting with `P`) based on an Ed25519 signer (which starts with `G`) and a payload in hex.

 The `-opid` option calculates an operation ID for use in a `CLAIM_CLAIMABLE_BALANCE` operation.